caleb531/automata/README.md

 dpda.read_input('aab')  # raises RejectionException
 ```

-## DPDA.read_input_stepwise(self, input_str)
+#### DPDA.read_input_stepwise(self, input_str)

-If you supply the `step` keyword argument with a value of `True`, the method
+The `read_input_stepwise()` method reads an input string like `read_input()`,
+except instead of returning the final DPDA state, it returns a generator.
+This
-will return a generator which yields a tuple containing the current state and
-the current tape as a `PDAStack` object.
+generator yields a tuple containing the current state and the current tape as a
+`PDAStack` object, allowing you to examine every step of the input-reading
+process.

 ```python
 ((state, stack.copy()) for state, stack in dpda.read_input_stepwise('ab'))